At a Glance

 - Any fees added to services.
 What are these, and how will you communicate them to patients?

+Several of these questions require compliance with the law: as examples, many states regulate the pricing for copies of medical records and federal law dictates the pre-visit communication of prices to patients.
 Consistent collection procedures will improve internal and external communications as well as A/R. Staff will know what to collect, and patients will know what to expect because the practice has a written financial policy.

 2. Automate patient statements and payment options